itp438-20223/.github/.github/ISSUE_TEMPLATE/z-for-code-does-not-compile.md

 [[Please copy/paste the compiler errors here!!]]
 ```

-_Note: You have up to 1 week upon receipt of this issue to make any resubmissions for a regrade.
-When you're ready for a regrade, please follow the instructions on Blackboard on how to request a regrade.
+_Note: If you believe this is a platform-specific issue (eg. it compiles on your platform/computer), please discuss with your grader or instructor.
+When you're ready for a regrade, please push your updated code and reply to this issue.
+Regrades will occur on the schedule as discussed in class.
 Keep in mind that only your grade by the end of the regrade period counts._